Creating a Culture of Yes

 Whether it be The New York Times Wedding section or the mythology of Disney movies and Hollywood romantic comedies, we have enshrined the idea that women will often say no to their "best option" until the "best option" ignores all rejection and turns a no into a yes.
 And as problematic as this theme of 'pursuit and capture' is in an ideal world of equals, it is even more so when there is inequality of power.

 Rules of non-fraternization have existed for decades in most places of employment but are often ignored by employees, as evidenced by the common experience of finding love and marriage in the workplace.
 We are sexual beings and spend much of our day at work, so it is inevitable that there will be attraction, unwanted attention, and fulfilled desire on the job.
 Sometimes it is the very essence of power and the disparity between partners that incite and fuel passion.

 As a professor, I have seen and heard of various dalliances between teacher and student, and mentor and mentee that have led to firing, marriage, friendship, restricted duties, or nothing but awkwardness.
 But no matter the outcome this is never a good idea.
 Because even though adults can consent to whatever with whomever, we also know that the implications of saying yes or saying no can be feelings of violation, as well as unfair bias towards those with whom one has crossed the line from student to lover, or against those who refuse to engage.

 So how do we get men to listen to the no and empower women to say yes?

 Shifting Norms and Changing Culture

-Pulling back the curtains on the misuse of power to obtain sexual will only change society for the better.
+Pulling back the curtains on the misuse of power to obtain sexual favors will only change society for the better.
 More women will report such behavior and more men will be held accountable.
 We will also start to have discussions about desire that our socialization has taught us to be always impolite.
-And lastly, we will create new norms of behavior that leave us feeling much more comfortable expressing and acting on our desires.
+And lastly, we will create new norms of behavior that leave us feeling much more comfortable and empowered to express and act on our desires.